kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-Trickster/README.md

 P.S.

-I went back and reviewed some of the other documents that were in the directory of the flag.
-If you look at the 'robots.txt' file it give some clues.
+I went back and reviewed some of the other documents in the directory of the flag.
+If you look at the 'robots.txt' file, it gives some clues.

 ```txt
 User-agent: *